 For information about benefits eligibility, see the Employee Handbook.

 The college's Retirement Plan provides a significant contribution to income replacement for employees upon retirement.
-The college pays 9 percent of your eligible earnings up to an integration level and 13.3 percent of your earnings above the integration level to your retirement account.
-The Retirement Plan is fully funded by the college and you are not required to make any matching contribution.
+The plan is fully funded by the college, and you are not required to make any matching contribution.
+The college contributes 9 percent of your eligible earnings up to an integration level, and 13.3 percent of your earnings above the integration level, to your retirement account.
 The college's contributions to your retirement account are fully vested beginning with the first contribution.

 All employees are welcome to make voluntary contributions to the retirement plan.
 Contribution percentages may be changed at any time; participation is optional and there is no waiting period.
-To start, change, or stop making a voluntary retirement plan contribution, employees must submit a Retirement Plan Election Form, Salary Reduction Agreement to Human Resources, available on the Forms page.
+To start, change, or stop making a voluntary retirement plan contribution, employees may submit a Retirement Plan Election Form, Salary Reduction Agreement to Human Resources, which is available on the Forms page.

 Plan Information and Tools Available Online